gerhard-source/NewPhysics/README.md

-- 👋 Hi, I’m @gerhard-source
+- 👋 Hi, I’m @DenkRebell
 - 👀 I am interested on physics,
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me p@tronsoft.de